 Word definitions became a national issue a few years ago when Bill Clinton tried to use some tricky definitions to avoid revealing his relationship with Monica Lewinski.
 He claimed he "did not have sexual relations with that woman" but it turns out he clearly did have a sexual relationship with that woman.
-He tried to play games with the definition of "sexual relations" and it just got him into deeper trouble.
+He tried to play games with the definition of "sexual relations" (since he didn't actually have intercourse with her) but it just got him into deeper trouble.
 By the same token, responsible thinkers should be careful about using definitions improperly.

 What determines the real meaning of a word?

 People argue a lot about the meanings of words.
 How can these arguments be resolved?
 What is the ultimate authority when it comes to word meaning?
 Normally we think of dictionaries.
 But there are a lot of different dictionaries with slightly differing definitions, and there is no reason to say that the person who wrote a particular dictionary definition is necessarily correct.
 So how do dictionary writers determine what the meaning of a word is?
 The answer is that they determine it from common usage - people using the words in the course of what they say and what they write.
 Usage changes over time and is likely to vary somewhat from place to place and person to person.
 So it turns out that the ultimate authority for a word might not be some linguistics professor who writes for the Oxford English Dictionary, but some punk rocker who uses the word in a certain way that catches on with the public so it becomes common usage.
 The point is that it usually doesn't make sense to say a word really means this or that particular thing.
 Fine points of word meanings are almost always going to be slippery.